-Appendix E contains further guidance on fair value for infrastructure, property, plant and equipment AASB 13.76 In order for an asset/liability to be disclosed as Level 1 of the fair value hierarchy, there needs to be a quoted market for an identical asset; i.e., shares in listed entities.
+Appendix E - section 5 of the Code, contains further guidance on fair value for infrastructure, property, plant and equipment AASB 13.76 In order for an asset/liability to be disclosed as Level 1 of the fair value hierarchy, there needs to be a quoted market for an identical asset; i.e., shares in listed entities.
 Councils are not expected to have any Level 1 assets or liabilities and therefore there is no reference to Level 1 in the Code.
-This note should include only assets and liabilities carried or disclosed at fair value.
+AASB 13.93d This note should include only assets and liabilities carried or disclosed at fair value.
 Cash, term deposits, right of use assets, capital WIP, payables, borrowings etc. are not included in the fair value measurement note since they are not carried at fair value.
-AASB 13.93d 3.
-For Level 2 and 3, councils need to provide a description of the valuation technique(s) and the inputs used in the fair value measurement.
+3. For Level 2 and 3 assets or liabilities, councils need to provide a description of the valuation technique(s) and the inputs used in the fair value measurement.
 If there has been a change in valuation technique (for example, changing from a cost approach to an income approach), this change should be disclosed along with the reason for it.
 This may be presented in a tabular format.

-- 4. A council shall determine appropriate classes of assets and liabilities for these fair value disclosures on the basis of the following: - a) the nature, characteristics and risks of the asset or liability; and - b) the level of the fair value hierarchy within which the fair value measurement is categorised.
+- 4. A council shall determine appropriate classes of assets and liabilities for these fair value disclosures on the basis of the following: - a) the nature, characteristics and risks of the asset or liability; and - b) the level of the fair value hierarchy within which the fair value measurement is categorised. - 5.
 The number of classes may need to be greater for fair value measurements categorised within Level 3 of the fair value hierarchy because those measurements have a greater degree of uncertainty and subjectivity.
-Determining appropriate classes of assets and liabilities for which disclosures about fair value measurements should be provided requires judgement.

-A council needs to provide sufficient information to permit reconciliation to the line items presented in the Statement of Financial Position.

-5. Example disclosures for basis of valuation for investment property:

-The council obtains independent valuations of its investment property portfolio on an annual basis, and at the end of each reporting period the financial statements reflect the most up-to-date valuation.
+Determining appropriate classes of assets and liabilities for which disclosures about fair value measurements should be provided requires judgement. - 6.
+A council needs to provide sufficient information to permit reconciliation to the line items presented in the Statement of Financial Position. - 7.
+Example disclosures for basis of valuation for investment property: - a.
+The council obtains independent valuations of its investment property portfolio on an annual basis, and at the end of each reporting period the financial statements reflect the most up-todate valuation. - b.
 The best evidence of fair value is the current price in an active market for similar assets.
-The following information is used where necessary:

-- a) current prices in an active market for different types of properties, or similar properties in a less active market - discounted cash flow projections based on management's best estimates of future cash inflows and outflows.
+The following information is used where necessary: - current prices in an active market for different types of properties, or similar properties in a less active market - discounted cash flow projections based on management's best estimates of future cash inflows and outflows. - c.
 All investment property valuations are included in Level 3 of the hierarchy.
-The key unobservable input to the valuation is the price per square metre.
+The key unobservable input to the valuation is the price per square metre. - d.
 The fair value of investment properties is determined on an annual basis by independent, qualified valuers who have experience in the location of the property.
-The council reviews the valuation reports and discusses significant movements with the valuers.
+The council reviews the valuation reports and discusses significant movements with the valuers. - e.
 As at [year end date] the valuation of the investment property portfolio was performed by FGH Valuers.
-There has been no change to the valuation process during the reporting period.
+There has been no change to the valuation process during the reporting period. - 8.
 Example unobservable inputs for investment property

-Asset/liability category Carrying amount (at fair value) Key unobservable inputs Expected range of inputs Investment property \$ xx estimated rental value (/m2) \$yy - \$zz /m2 p.
-0 p 0 .
-1 y Rental growth (per annum) xx% - yy% long-term vacancy rates yy% - zz% discount rate xx% - yy%
+Asset/liability category Carrying amount (at fair value) Key unobservable inputs Expected range of inputs Investment property \$ xx estimated rental value (/m2) Rental growth (per annum) long-term vacancy rates discount rate \$yy - \$zz /m2 xx% - yy% yy% - zz% xx% - yy%

-6. If there are any transfers between levels of the hierarchy, an illustrative disclosure is included below:
+9. If there are any transfers between levels of the hierarchy, an illustrative disclosure is included below: